RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/waveform.md

 parameter: `SDRROOT`
 required: No
 default value: `$SDRROOT`
-format: Absolute path to the SDR directory.
 description: Path to use as the SDRROOT for this waveform.

 parameter: `OSSIEHOME`
 required: No
 default: `$OSSIEHOME`
-format: Absolute path to the REDHAWK installation directory.
-description: Path to use as the OSSIEHOME for this waveform.
+description: Absolute path to use as the OSSIEHOME for this waveform.

 parameter: `PYTHONPATH`
 required: No